depeche-io/postgresql-on-fire/physical-replication/step1/text.md

 Each cluster is created by creating a leader (primary instance).
-Running container <span style='color:red'>red</span> should be used for this.
+Running container *red* should be used for this.

 Connect inside the *pg_red_1* container.